 OneGoal continues to support students as they start their first year of college or other postsecondary path.
 Students check in on important things that will keep them on track to graduate, like study skills, financial aid, accessing on-campus supports, joining a club/organization, etc.

 OneGoal is a three-year program—and a class—that begins in Fellows’ junior year of high school (Year 1).
 Year 2 corresponds to Fellows’ senior year of high school, and Year 3 corresponds to Fellows’ first year of college or other postsecondary path.
 OneGoal families and students commit to three years of participation in the program.
 There is no cost to participate.

 How does OneGoal select students to participate in the program?

-The OneGoal Program Director, school leader, and other school personnel such as the guidance counselor collaborate to identify students who can most benefit from our program.
-We look at the whole student, not just current academic achieve or income bracket, because we’ve seen that all students have the power to succeed in their chosen postsecondary pathway.
+The OneGoal Program Director (teacher), school leader, and other school personnel, such as the guidance counselor, collaborate to identify students who can most benefit from our program.
+We look at the whole student, not just current academic achievement or income bracket, because we’ve seen that all students have the power to succeed in their chosen postsecondary pathway.
 OneGoal prioritizes students typically overlooked by other interventions to help them tap into their potential, drive and passion.

 What supports can I expect from OneGoal?

 You can expect OneGoal to support your student as they develop a more clear sense of self, identify what they want for their future, and develop goals to get there.
 The Program Director will help your student uncover strengths and build skills that will help them increase their GPA and SAT scores to expand their options.
 From there, they’ll work closely to select the right college or other postsecondary institution for your student, to secure as much financial aid as possible to reduce the cost of college for you, and to support your student when they encounter challenges on the way to college graduation.